- NAS in Film

 Community: NAS provides academically related activities for the larger community such as the popular Native American Studies Lecture Series.
 Our focus is to link the larger Native American communities to the university's academic mission.
 NAS faculty hosts forums, seminars, and conferences which bring Native scholars to the university campus.
 NAS also presents other activities to off-campus schools throughout New Mexico.

 Academic: NAS offers courses emphasizing the Native experience and experiential learning.
-The NATV undergraduate major is offered in four interdisciplinary core areas: Indigenous Learning Communities Concentration, Leadership and Building Native Nations Concentration, Indigenous Arts & Media Concentration, and the Indigenous Knowledge Systems Concentration.
+The NATV undergraduate major is offered in two interdisciplinary core areas: Indigenous Learning Communities Concentrationand Leadership and Building Native Nations Concentration.
 The NATV programs include experiential education as a core component of each course.
 Click to view NATV Major and NATV Minor.

 Research: The NAS library collection includes more than 3,000 books, journals, periodicals, and an extensive video collection for research topics relevant to Native American people and other Indigenous cultures.
 The NAS library collection is searchable via the UNM online catalog: LIBROS.
 Materials in the NAS library collection are available for reference use and are not available for check out.